Nightarcher3677/OASIS/README.md

  the purpose of this project is to create a multipurpose program that can be used to handle various computer functions as well as easily access information via a database like program.

  # credit to:
- alan-bur for not sueing me for using half his code ( https://github.com/Alan-bur/Hades/ ) gluester for making the exe cizzzzz for making the client script for the chat
+ alan-bur for not sueing me for using half his code ( https://github.com/Alan-bur/Hades/ )<br>
+ gluester for making the exe<br>
+ cizzzzz for making the client script for the chat<br>

  [![Run on Repl.it](https://repl.it/badge/github/Nightarcher3677/OASIS)](https://repl.it/github/Nightarcher3677/OASIS)